warisraza21/payment/README.md

 # payment
+# Change the username and password to your sql creds in application properties files
 #I have added one sql script run that script in workbench it will create schema (payment_gateway) and tables (merchant, payment) in it
  or you can create schema `payment_gateway` only table will get created once you run the Payment application